Shipping to Denmark

-- Import: Starts to count the same day as the container is discharged, or the next day if container is discharged after 16.00 hrs.
-It ends to count when the container is gated out (full)
+Demurrage starts the same day as container is discharged, or the next day if container is discharged after 16.00hrs.
+It ends the same day as the container is gated out (full).

 Customs clearance details

 According to requirement from Danish Customs Authorities, it is mandatory to clear containers for destination Aarhus, Denmark.
 The containers must be customs cleared before vessel arrival.
 Danish Customs Authorities has the right to inspect the cargo prior to cargo release (gate out) from the port.
-Maersk Line has an obligation to update actual arrival, but will not be responsible for the details in the customs clearance – such as colli, container number, weight etc.
+Maersk has an obligation to update actual arrival, but will not be responsible for the details in the customs clearance – such as colli, container number, weight etc.

-Before making your customs declaration, kindly secure that there are no divergences from the packing list to the Maersk Line Bill of Lading.
+Before making your customs declaration, kindly secure that there are no divergences from the packing list to the Maersk Bill of Lading.

 - Container number